KenDickey/Small/RuntimeModel.md

 Method --> Named Slots.. (code,selector,class)
            Indexed Slots.. (cached method addresses)

 Method code is pinned and does not need to be scanned by GC.
-The indexed slot method address cache part or a Method object do not need to be scanned.
+The _indexed slot method address cache_ part of a Method object does not need to be scanned.

 Polymorphic call sites are fewer, but possible to allocate caches and jump